Priya Maholay-Jaradi (National University of Singapore) on The Flautist

 I particularly enjoy walking my students through the intimate spaces of the Resource Gallery at the NUS Museum, because these sculptures provide a completely different mode of bodily representation and type.

 This donation marks the beginning of India-Singapore diplomatic ties within the context of museums; these cultural exchanges have continued until today in the form of several loans and donations of artefacts between India and Singapore.
 In 2015, the two countries celebrated the 50th year of formal diplomatic relations.
 The very same year, an exhibition opened at the Asian Civilisations Museum, Singapore.
-It displayed a large number of sculptures from the Kolkata Museum.
+It displayed a large number of sculptures from the Indian Museum, Kolkata.